Alexei Navalny: Russia's vociferous opposition leader

 Mr Navalny has had critics in the anti-Putin camp, not least for what some see as his flirtation with Russian nationalism.

-He spoke at ultra-nationalist events, causing concern among liberals.
+He has spoken at ultra-nationalist events, causing concern among liberals.

 But when the opposition elected its own leaders in October 2012, it was Alexei Navalny who won, ahead of veteran Putin critic and former chess champion Garry Kasparov, although it was on a small turnout of 81,801.